fullstack-hy2020/fullstack-hy2020.github.io/src/content/11/en/part11e.md

 #### 11.20 Periodic health check

-We are pretty confident now that our pipeline prevents bad code of being deployed.
+We are pretty confident now that our pipeline prevents bad code from being deployed.
 However, there are many sources of errors.
 If our application would e.g. depend on a database that would for some reason become unavailable, our application would most likely crash.
 That's why it would be a good idea to set up <i>a periodic health check</i> that would regurarly do an HTTP GET request to our server.
 We quite often refer to this kind of request as a <i>ping</i>.

 It is possible to [schedule](https://docs.github.com/en/free-pro-team@latest/actions/reference/events-that-trigger-workflows#scheduled-events) GitHub actions to happen regurarly.